equinor/ai-upskill/shipping-forecast.md

 ## Dataset

+The data was extracted from SAP.
 The following features are present:

 - `IDX` &mdash; Record index.
 - `MATNR_TEXT` &mdash; Material text description